Marshall Field: Legacy

 The University of Chicago was co-founded by Field and John D. Rockefeller, to rival nearby Evanston's Northwestern University.

 A bust of Marshall Field stands beside those of other early 20th century Chicago industrial magnates on the north riverbank of the Chicago River facing the Merchandise Mart.

+Field served on the Sarah Lawrence College board of trustees, where the college's music building carries his name.

 The company that Marshall Field founded was absorbed into Macy's a century after his death.